otrv4/otrv4/otrv4.md

 The conversation can begin after one participant requests a conversation.
 This includes an advertisement of which versions they support.
-If the other participant supports OTRv4, an interactive, DAKE can be used to establish a secure channel.
+If the other participant supports OTRv4, an interactive DAKE can be used to establish a secure channel.
 Encrypted messages are then exchanged in this secure channel with forward secrecy.